THE NOAA ANNUAL GREENHOUSE GAS INDEX (AGGI)Updated Spring 2016

 Figure 4 shows radiative forcing for the major gases and a set of 15 minor long-lived halogenated gases (CFC-113, CCl4, CH3CCl3, HCFCs 22, 141b and 142b, HFCs 134a, 152a, 23, 143a, and 125, SF6, and halons 1211, 1301 and 2402).
 Except for the HFCs and SF6, which do not contain chlorine or bromine, these gases are also ozone-depleting gases and are regulated by the Montreal Protocol.
 As expected, CO2 dominates the total forcing with methane and the CFCs becoming relatively smaller contributors to the total forcing over time.
 The five major greenhouse gases account for about 96% of the direct radiative forcing by long-lived greenhouse gas increases since 1750.
 The remaining 4% is contributed by the 15 minor halogenated gases.

-Of the five long-lived greenhouse gases that contribute 96% to radiative climate forcing, CO2 and N2O are the only ones that continue to increase at a regular rate.
+Of the five long-lived greenhouse gases that contribute 96% to radiative climate forcing, CO2 and N2O are the only ones that continue to increase at a regular rate; increases in radiative forcing from CH4 vary substantially from year to year.
 Radiative forcing from CH4 increased from 2007 to 2015 after remaining nearly constant from 1999 to 2006.
 While the radiative forcing of the long-lived, well-mixed greenhouse gases increased 37% from 1990 to 2015 (by ~0.81 watts m-2), CO2 has accounted for nearly 80% of this increase (~0.65 watts m-2).
 Had the ozone-depleting gases not been regulated by the Montreal Protocol and its amendments, it is estimated that climate forcing would have been as much as 0.3 watt m-2 greater in 2010 [Velders et al., 2007], or more than half of the increase in radiative forcing due to CO2 alone since 1990.
 Of the ozone-depleting gases and their substitutes, the largest contributors to direct warming in 2015 were CFC-12, followed by CFC-11, HCFC-22, CFC-113 and HCFC-134a.
 Although the concentration of HCFC-22 in the remote atmosphere surpassed that of CFC-11 by the end of 2015 (Figure 2), the radiative forcing arising from HCFC-22 is only 80% of that from CFC-11 because CFC-11 is more efficient at trapping infrared radiation on a per molecule basis.

 An Annual Greenhouse Gas Index (AGGI) has been defined as the ratio of the total direct radiative forcing due to long-lived greenhouse gases for any year for which adequate global measurements exist to that which was present in 1990.
 1990 was chosen because it is the baseline year for the Kyoto Protocol.
 This index, shown with the direct radiative forcing values in Table 2 and on the right-hand axis of Figure 4, is a measure of the interannual changes in conditions that affect carbon dioxide emission and uptake, methane and nitrous oxide sources and sinks, the decline in the atmospheric abundance of ozone-depleting chemicals related to the Montreal Protocol, and the increase in their substitutes (HCFCs and HFCs).
 Most of this increase is related to CO2.
 For 2015, the AGGI was 1.37 (representing an increase in total direct radiative forcing of 37% since 1990).
 The increase in CO2 forcing alone since 1990 was about 50% (see Fig. 3).
 The decline in the CFCs has tempered the increase in net radiative forcing considerably.
 The AGGI is updated each spring when air samples collected during the previous year from all over the globe have been obtained and analyzed.